What is low latency? And why is latency important?

-Benefits and real-time use cases
+Low latency benefits and real-time use cases

-Low latency matters more in some industries than others, but it improves user experience and satisfaction across the board.
+Low latency is more important in some industries than others, but it improves user experience and satisfaction across the board.
 Customers often become frustrated if they expect technology to be instant but then experience delays.
 Think of how you may feel when you want to watch Netflix but the video won’t load and continues to buffer.
 No one enjoys a delay like that in any environment.

 In some industries, low latency is not only a convenience but absolutely mandatory.
 In the gaming industry, lags can cause a player to lose.
 In cryptocurrency and finance tracking, users rely on instant updates to make decisions.
 And in emergency management, a delay in receiving data could cost someone their life.

-Latency is one of the main reasons that users will abandon a service.
+Poor latency is one of the main reasons that users will abandon a service.
 To put it bluntly, high latency can lead to untold numbers of lost profits and a shrinking user base.
 Eliminating latency is one of the most important factors in the success of your application.

 Latency is the delay from when a client sends a request to a server until when it receives a response.
-Low latency is imperative, because customers expect to interact with technology in real time with no delays.
+Low latency is imperative because customers expect to interact with technology in real-time with no delays.
 Issues with high latency and time delays can cause users to quit engaging on a platform and move to another application permanently.

 Latency can be affected by many physical barriers like internet service, internet speed, or specific IP networks.
 Companies and IT professionals have continuously innovated and introduced ways to improve network speeds and the general user experience.
 This has usually come in the form of distributing data, increasing the amount of data storage available across the globe, and improving network connections.

 PubNub provides a real-time data stream network that allows developers to build real-time applications with almost no latency and unlimited concurrent users.
 With five global data centers, latency of less than 100 milliseconds worldwide, and 99.999% uptime service level agreements, you can be confident that your application will reliably run in real time and scale to fit your needs.
-If you are interested in building your real-time application with PubNub, contact sales here.
+If you are interested in building your real-time application with PubNub, contact sales today.